Cacti/cacti/README.md

 of Cacti in the `1.2.x` branch.
 The current release version of this branch is Cacti 1.2.22.
 Sometime in December 2022, we will release Cacti 1.2.23.

-This pending maintainenance release has several bugs fixes, and significantly more welcomed feature enhancements.
+This pending maintenance release has several bugs fixes, and significantly more welcomed feature enhancements.
 You can review the CHANGELOG for the `1.2.x` branch for more information on that.

 Additionally, we have the `develop` branch.
 This is now an active Development Branch.
 In this branch, we as a team have re-grouped and are introducing several new features.
-We hope to be able to deliver a Christmas present for Cacti enthuseists, which will be a Cacti 1.3.0-beta release.
+We hope to be able to deliver a Christmas present for Cacti enthusiasts, which will be a Cacti 1.3.0-beta release.
 If you want to get involved earlier, you can simply download the development release and knock yourselves out.
 The 1.3.0 release will include everything in the pending 1.2.23 release, as well as several additional features from our roadmap.